 There can be many more of these examples.
-Each site has its weaknesses that are identified only with usability testing.
+Each site has its weaknesses that are identified only with usability audit.

-Obviously, a usability testing is not only an assessment and guidance for your site but also some great bonuses you can get as a result.
-By reformatting your resource, you can both achieve top search results and attract additional traffic, but most importantly you can increase sales and turn potential buyers into customers.
+Obviously, usability testing is an assessment and guidance for your site and some great bonuses you can get as a result.
+By reformatting your resource, you can both achieve top search results and attract additional traffic, but most importantly, you can increase sales and turn potential buyers into customers.
 We have completed a list of the benefits of usability testing you can get after making the changes.

 - Competitive edge

 By improving usability, you make your website more preferred by potential customers.
 When a web resource is easy to use, visitors immediately find what they need and become customers.
 You leave your competitors far behind.
 Note that you should change your website or online store only after usability testing is done.
 If you implement all recommendations step by step, test them, monitor and record indicators, you will get great results really soon.

 - Website responsiveness